fobnail/docs/docs/fobnail-api.md

 Nonce is bound to each client and is valid until it is used.
 When used, the client must call `/nonce` again to obtain a new nonce.

+Some requests return a new nonce as part of their response That's the case with the `/attest` endpoint and client must use nonce from `/attest` response in call to `/attest/{id}`.
+Attempt to call `/nonce` endpoint **will invalidate** Attestation Context.

 ### Fobnail Token provisioning

 | Endpoint Name             | Method | Arguments                               |